linode/docs/docs/guides/platform/marketplace/rocketchat-marketplace-app/index.md

 ### Accessing the Rocket.Chat App

 1. Open a browser and navigate to the domain you created in the beginning of your deployment.
 You can also use your Compute Instance's rDNS, which may look like `li*.members.linode.com`.
-See the [Remote Access](/docs/guides/remote-access/) guide for information on viewing and setting the rDNS value.
+See the [Managing IP Addresses](/docs/guides/managing-ip-addresses/) guide for information on viewing and setting the rDNS value.

 1. From there, Rocket.Chat prompts you to fill out multiple forms to get your instance created and ready to use: